177: Three ways to be a good parent, even on bad days

 Then we look at three ways to get through these days with a little more grace – and maybe even without having to apologize to your child at the end of it.

-This time around, in addition to the core content, we’ll have the option for you to match with one or two AccountaBuddies to hold you (gently!) accountable to finish the workshop, a roadmap and flow chart so you can see how the pieces all fit together, and some brand new, super short audio recordings to help you ‘come back to center’ throughout the day.
+In addition to the core content, we’ll have the option for you to match with one or two AccountaBuddies to hold you (gently!) accountable to finish the workshop, a roadmap and flow chart so you can see how the pieces all fit together, and some super short audio recordings to help you ‘come back to center’ throughout the day.

 The entire experience is designed to help you not just learn new ideas, but to really take them on and use them in your everyday life.